treeverse/lakeFS/docs/enterprise/sso.md

 # Single Sign On (SSO) in lakeFS Enterprise
 {: .d-inline-block }
 lakeFS Enterprise
 {: .label .label-purple }

 {: .note}
-> SSO is available for [lakeFS Cloud](../cloud/sso.html) and [lakeFS Enterprise](../enterprise/index.html).
->
-> Using the open-source version of lakeFS?
+> SSO is also available on [lakeFS Cloud](../cloud/sso.html).
+Using the open-source version of lakeFS?
 Read more on [authentication](/reference/authentication.html).

 Authentication in lakeFS Enterprise is handled by a secondary service which runs side-by-side with lakeFS.
 With a nod to Hogwarts and their security system, we've named this service _Fluffy_.
 Details for configuring the supported identity providers with Fluffy are shown below.
+In addition, please review the necessary [Helm configuration](#helm) to configure Fluffy.

-> If you're using an authentication provider that is not listed below but is based on OpenID Connect or SAML please [contact us](support@treeverse.io) for further assistance.
+If you're using an authentication provider that is not listed below but is based on OpenID Connect or SAML please [contact us](support@treeverse.io) for further assistance.
-{: .note}
-lakeFS Enterprise uses Helm's capabilities to run another set of pods that will take care of the SSO requests, side-by-side with lakeFS Server.
-Please review the [Helm configuration](#helm).

 <div class="tabs">
   <ul>